cycleplatform/docs-portal/docs/environments/services/loadbalancer.md

 The main difference here is that `ready_state` is used more to define when the load balancer is ready to be used or when it is waiting to be deleted.

 An example: if a load balancer is awaiting an IP assingment it will be in the `configuring` ready_state, once it has that IP assignment it will move to `active`.
 If a user tries to `start` a `configuring` load balancer, that request will fail.
 Requests to `start` an `active` load balancer will succeed.

+## Ingress And Egress

+In regards to traffic and the services that facilitate ingress and egress.

+When traffic comes in from public internet it will always hit the load balancer.
+These load balancers have a dedicated IP per load balancer and that information is available on the envrionment dashboard.

+When traffic leaves a container (egress), that traffic is routed "out" through the servers host IP.
+You can find a given servers host IP by going to the server dashboard.